Gsingh75/Election_Analysis/README.md

 -Software: Python 3.6.1, Visual Studio Code, 1.70.2

 ## Summary
-The analysis of the election results produced the following:
-Total Votes: 369,711
+The analysis of the election results produced the following:\n Total Votes: 369,711

 Votes for each candidate (in % and in numbers):